jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: When a Character targeted by Nullify is removed with Pocket Dimension, does it come back free from the Nullify?
+Q: When a Character targeted by **Nullify** is removed with **Pocket Dimension**, does it come back free from the **Nullify**?

+A: Yes, it is a new character.
+Nothing affecting it previously would affect it now.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

+Q: Are out of play characters considered to be on your side?

+A: No.

+^(Source: FB Post - Chad Daniel - UDE Approved)

+---

+Q: Does Magneto get a level up counter if he enters play at the start of the turn with singularity's effect?

+A: No. Once the delayed trigger from Singularity resolves, we are now past the point at which, "At the start of your turn..." would occur, so Magneto is not in play.